REGIONAL CONVENTIONS

 Related guides

-UK CV format: a complete comparison vs the US resume
+UK CV format vs US resume

 The deep-dive on the UK-specific CV format — sections, ordering, and what British recruiters look for.